 If you’re in a rush: remove the thyme, bay leaves, and adjust S&P after 45 minutes.
 Get ready to serve.

 Within 10 minutes of serving, add the sherry and stir well.
-The sherry is totally optional but it gives the soup a bite and there’s definitely a difference between beef broth with and without sherry!
-TRUST ME!
+The sherry is totally optional, but it gives the soup a bite and there’s definitely a difference between beef broth with and without sherry.

 To assemble: Put a few small pieces of bread into the bottom of a bowl.
-Ladle some soup in the bowl and top with a couple slices of cheese.
+Ladle in the soup and top with a couple slices of cheese.
 Put the bowl under the broiler for a few minutes until the cheese is bubbly and brown.